-~ When Kathy and I travel around Florida in our RV, we gravitate towards state parks to find solitude in a natural Florida environment.
+When we travel around Florida in our RV, we gravitate towards state parks to find solitude in a natural Florida environment.
 There are private campgrounds that offer that kind of ambiance as well, but they are few and far between.
-Too often, you feel like you are staying in a trailer park with one RV park on top of another.

 So you can imagine our joy when we occasionally find a private campground that embraces the authentic Florida.
 Such has been our experience at Camp Venice, a tree-shaded, privately owned campground nestled in oak hammocks on the banks of the Myakka River.

 We take an RV camping trip every February with friends from upstate New York.
 We’ve been doing it for more than 10 years with an emphasis on state parks, and every year we face the crap shoot to reserve a campsite at 8 a.m. exactly 11 months before the desired date.

 No problem at Camp Venice.
 Campers get first dibs on booking the same days for the following year.

 Camp Venice has more than 100 sites with full hook-ups available for RVs at Camp Venice, including 19 directly on the water for an easy launch into the river.
 If you don’t get a waterfront site, no worries: there is a boat ramp where you can leave your yaks.

 During the winter months, the snowbirds bring their tote-a-boats, small fold-up boats with small engines.
 These boats are excellent for use in the river, especially for fishing, and the make a good alternative for those who don’t like to paddle.

 A special area of the campground is set aside for tent campers.
 Those sites also have easy access to the river from the inlet.
 Most of the tent sites are shaded by huge spreading oak trees clustered in a circle or along the riverbank.
 There are also three sleeping cabins available for rent.